ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 1. Struggling to rename the paprika column?
 Think about the handy `rename()` function!

 2. There are many ways to correct a selection of values, but they will all involve accessing these specific data by combining conditional statements about the treatment/column (tabasco) and the species (horntail).
-You could store the correct values in a vector (arithmetic operations on a vector are applied to each element, so that `c(1, 2, 3) + 1` returns `2, 3, 4`), and overwrite the old values by using appropriate subsetting.
+You could store the correct values in a vector, and overwrite the old values by using appropriate subsetting.
+(Tip: arithmetic operations on a vector are applied to each element individually, so that `c(1, 2, 3) + 1` returns `2, 3, 4`.)

 3. The `mutate()` function lets you create a new column that can be based on existing columns.
-It may be wise to have all the plume lengths in one column (long, or tidy format), before using this to avoid repetition.
+Ideal for things like converting units...
+It may be wise to have all the plume lengths in one column (long, or tidy format), before using this.

 4. Struggling to reshape the dataset?
 Remember that you are trying to `gather()` the _plume_ observations (value) by treatment, in this case _spice_ (key).